 We're honored to feature new poetry by Ace Boggess in Issue Three of Orson's Review.
-Issue Three of Orson's Review will be published on September 24th, 2019.
+Issue Three of Orson's Review was published on September 24th, 2019.

 We're also very fortunate for the time Ace took to chat with us about the poet’s journey.
 Check out the discussion below.

 *The following interview involves Orson's Publishing (OP) and Ace Boggess (AB).

 OP: How did your journey with the written word begin?

 AB: It was an unconscious response to unbearable social anxiety, which I didn’t really understand until much later in life.
 I struggled (still do, really) with doing normal, everyday things that children or teenagers did (or adults do).
 But I read a lot, and I watched far too many movies.
 Telling stories seemed to be a way I could try to communicate with others, even if the things I wrote weren’t actually shared with anyone.
 I think I must have started half a dozen novels between ages eleven and nineteen, when I finally finished one (it was terrible, but que sera sera).
 Everything I’ve done in my life, good and bad, has been an outgrowth of that same anxiety.